Federated Generation of Synthetic RNA-seq Data: MPC Primitives

 \section{MPC Primitives}

-In our proposed MPC protocol for federated synthetic data generation, we build upon the cryptographic primitives available in the MP-SPDZ \cite{keller2020mp} library.
+In our proposed MPC protocols for federated synthetic data generation, we build upon the cryptographic primitives available in the MP-SPDZ \cite{keller2020mp} library.
 We use the following primitives as sub-protocols:

-\begin{itemize} \item Secure random number generation $\pi_{\text{RAND}}$: At the start of this protocol, the parties (MPC servers) agree on a fractional precision $l$ for the power 2 ring representation; at the end, they have a secret sharing $[\![r]\!]$ of a uniformly distributed random number $r$, generated securely via the bitwise XOR of locally generated random bits.
+\begin{itemize} \item Secure random number generation $\pi_{\text{RAND}}$: The parties securely generate a secret sharing $[\![r]\!]$ of a uniformly distributed random number $r$ via the bitwise XOR of locally generated random bits.

-\item Secure sorting $\pi_{\text{SORT}}$: At the start of this protocol, the parties have a secret-shared array of $n$ elements $[\![\mathbf{x}]\!]$ (and optionally an associated array of payloads $[\![\mathbf{y}]\!]$); at the end, they have a secret-shared array $[\![\mathbf{x}']\!]$ where the elements are sorted according to a specified order, without revealing the underlying values or the resulting data permutation to any party.
+\item Secure sorting $\pi_{\text{SORT}}$: At the start of this protocol, the parties have a secret-shared array of $n$ elements $[\![\mathbf{x}]\!]$; at the end, they have a secret-shared array $[\![\mathbf{x}']\!]$ where the elements from $\mathbf{x}$ are sorted according to a specified order, without revealing the underlying values or the resulting data permutation to any party.

 \item Secure multiplication $\pi_{\text{MUL}}$: At the start of this protocol, the parties have secret-shared values $[\![a]\!]$ and $[\![b]\!]$; at the end, they have a secret sharing of the product $[\![c]\!]$, where $c = a \cdot b$.